gecko0307/wasm-webgl/README.md

 # WASM-WebGL
-A web application written in D language that compiles to WebAssembly and renders graphics using WebGL 2.0.
+WASM experiment with D: a program that compiles to WebAssembly and renders graphics using WebGL 2.0.
 Requires LDC 1.11.0 or higher.
+Includes a simple js-side malloc, basic math functions, and a `web` package that allows to use Web APIs from D code.